NXT No Mercy (2024)

-The 2024 NXT No Mercy was a professional wrestling event produced by WWE.
-It was the second annual No Mercy held for the promotion's developmental brand NXT and the 15th No Mercy event overall.
-The event took place on Sunday, September 1, 2024, at the Ball Arena in Denver, Colorado and aired via WWE's livestreaming platforms.
-It also featured wrestlers from partner promotion Total Nonstop Action Wrestling (TNA).
+The 2024 NXT No Mercy was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the second annual No Mercy produced by WWE for NXT and the 15th No Mercy event overall.
+The event took place on September 1, 2024, at the Ball Arena in Denver, Colorado and also featured wrestlers from partner promotion Total Nonstop Action Wrestling (TNA).
 This was the last NXT livestreaming event to carry the NXT logo as beginning with Halloween Havoc, all NXT events began to carry the WWE logo.
+This was also the final No Mercy to air on the standalone WWE Network in the vast majority of international markets, as its content moved over to Netflix in January 2025.

 Six matches were contested at the event.
 In the main event, which was an interpromotional match, Ethan Page defeated TNA wrestler Joe Hendry to retain the NXT Championship.
 In another prominent match, which was the penultimate match, Roxanne Perez defeated Jaida Parker to retain the NXT Women's Championship.
 The event was also notable for the official WWE debut of former Stardom and Marigold wrestler Giulia.

 Production

 Background

 The event was held at Ball Arena in Denver, Colorado.

 No Mercy was first held by the American professional wrestling promotion WWE as a United Kingdom-exclusive pay-per-view (PPV) event in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion until 2008.
 No Mercy was discontinued in 2009, but it was reinstated in October 2016 following the reintroduction of the brand extension, which brought back brand-exclusive PPVs.
 Following WrestleMania 34 in April 2018, however, No Mercy was again discontinued as WWE ended brand-exclusive PPVs, resulting in the reduction of yearly PPVs produced.
 In 2023, WWE again revived No Mercy to be held in September as a livestreaming event for their developmental brand, NXT.

 On July 9, 2024, it was reported that the second No Mercy under the NXT banner, and 15th overall, would be held on Sunday, September 1, 2024, in Denver, Colorado at the Ball Arena.
 This report was confirmed by WWE on July 15, thus establishing No Mercy as an annual September event for NXT.
-It aired on the livestreaming services Peacock in the United States and the WWE Network and most international markets.
+It aired on the livestreaming services Peacock in the United States and the WWE Network in most international markets.
+This was the final No Mercy to air on the standalone WWE Network in most of those areas, as its content merged under Netflix in January 2025.